JafarAbbas33/gengir-code-completion-utility/README.md

 sudo apt autoremove
 ```

-### Below is the output of one of the commands running `./gengir WebKit2WebExtension-4.0`
+### Below is the output of one of the commands running: `./gengir WebKit2WebExtension-4.0`
 ```creating gi-stubs tree in ~/.local/lib/python3.8/site-packages/gi-stubs
 WebKit2WebExtension v4.0
 | Gtk v3.0